Today I am going to teach you how to recover a formatted memory card and get back your lost photographs (pics, videos, etc.).

 So, again, do not use the card any more.
 If you can, remove it from your digital camera and put it back into a plastic case (or another safe place).

-Simply put, a format operation prepares your card back to default setting — it marks it as blank.
+Simply put, a formating operation prepares your card back to default setting — it marks it as blank (learn more from this Wikipedia page).
 It's pretty much the same thing whether you format it via your camera or by using a computer.
 However, most photographers do suggest that we format in camera in order to avoid any unexpected compatibility issues.

 That said, there is no "unformat" option available on a camera or computer, as far as I am aware.
 That means you are to have either backed up or transferred all useful files to another device.
 All card manufacturers (SanDisk, Kingston, Lexar, etc.) have also recommended the tip in their user manuals.